jan-sneeuw/home/index.md

 date: 2025-09-15
 ---

-# 👋 Hello, I’m Your Name

-Welcome to my personal website!
+# Welcome to my Webpage

-Here you’ll find my projects, blog posts, and ways to connect with me.
+This is still work in progress!

 ---

-## 🧑 About Me
+## About Me
 A short intro about who you are.
 - Background or current role
 - Interests or skills